Chennai Metro: Stations

-A total of 40 stations, 22 of which are underground, are operational on the two existing lines of Phase 1.
-In the underground sections, a walkway runs along the length with cross passages every 250 m for the maintenance and emergency evacuation.
-The underground stations have an average width of 200 m and average depth of 20 ft from the ground level.
-The length of the stations in Phase 1 extension is 180 m.
+A total of 40 stations, 22 of which are underground, are operational on the two lines of the first phase.
+In the underground sections, a walkway runs along the length of the corridor with cross passages every 250 m for the maintenance and emergency evacuation.
+The underground stations have an average width of 200 m and are located at an average depth of 20 ft from the ground level.
+The average length of the stations in Phase 1 extension is about 180 m.

-The elevated stations have three levels with the concourse level at a minimum height of 5.5 m above the ground level and platform level above the concourse while the underground stations have two levels with platform screen doors.
+The elevated stations have three levels with the concourse level at a minimum height of 5.5 m above the ground level and platform level above the concourse while the underground stations have two levels and are equipped with platform screen doors.
 The stations are air-conditioned and are equipped to be disabled and elderly friendly, with automated fare collection, public announcement system, electronic display boards, escalators and lifts.
 Paid parking facilities are available for two wheelers in most stations and four wheelers in select stations.